 Given the importance of this time of the year for your small business, it is essential to have holiday marketing ideas.
 After all, your holiday promotions are what draw consumers to you over other options during this important time of the year.
 If you are stuck for ideas, look no further.
-Here are 5 great (and simple) holiday marketing ideas that are sure to boost your sales.
+Here are 5 great (and simple) holiday digital marketing ideas that are sure to boost your sales.

 1. Special Deals